Thomas Cox (politician): Early life

-Thomas Cox was born in Kentucky Territory, Virginia in 1787 to Robert and Jane (Robinson) Cox.
+Thomas Cox was born in Kentucky Territory, Virginia, in 1787 to Robert and Jane (Robinson) Cox.
 The Cox family moved to the Illinois Territory in the winter after its creation in 1809, settling in Kaskaskia.
-Cox assisted in taking the 1810 United States Census and collected taxes, paid at the time in fur pelts.
+Cox assisted in taking the 1810 United States census and collected taxes, paid at the time in fur pelts.
 He was serving as Sheriff of Randolph County when he decided to join the militia.

 Cox enlisted as a private in the 1st company, 2nd Regiment, Illinois Territory Militia in early, which served for three months.
 The company was dismissed a few days before the outbreak of the War of 1812.
 He again enlisted when a mounted brigade of 350 was formed to serve with Col. William Russell.
 This brigade was then split into three companies; Cox was part of the 21-man scouting company captained by Samuel Judy.
 Cox served alongside future Governor of Illinois John Reynolds.
 On March 24, 1813, he was promoted to Ensign; on June 8, the militia was discharged.

 War of 1812 and Illinois politics

 The militia may have been incorporated into General Benjamin Howard's 2nd Regiment, though Cox's movements after the 1813 discharge are uncertain.
 Cox was promoted to a lieutenancy on April 19, 1814.
 On April 19, 1814, he was named captain of the 3rd Regiment of the Illinois Territory Militia.
 He was probably have been promoted to Lieutenant Colonel at some point, as some letters refer to him as "Colonel Cox" as early as 1820.

 Cox returned to Illinois to find that his father had drowned during the war.
 To help support his family, Cox began to practice surveying.
 His work took him to New Madrid, Louisiana Territory, where he recorded changes from the 1811–12 New Madrid earthquakes.
 Cox became a land speculator, largely in what is now northeastern Arkansas and southeastern Missouri; this surveying knowledge gave him unique opportunities to acquire lands.
-When Union County, Illinois was founded on April 8, 1818, Governor Ninian Edwards appointed Cox a justice of the peace.
+When Union County, Illinois, was founded on April 8, 1818, Governor Ninian Edwards appointed Cox a justice of the peace.
 When the state was officially recognized that December, Cox was elected one of the first state senators, serving for two years.

 Cox expanded his land speculation to central Illinois in 1821, including a home in the new Sangamon County.
-Governor Edwards recommended Cox as Register of the United States Land Office in Springfield, which was approved by President James Monroe.
+Governor Edwards recommended Cox as Register of the United States General Land Office in Springfield, which was approved by President James Monroe.
 He began work on January 28, 1823.
 Along with Elijah Iles, Daniel Pope Cook, and Pascal P. Enos, Cox platted the town of Springfield.
 Cox apparently opened a hotel in the town at some point, which was in operation by 1827, when Dr. John Todd succeeded Cox as Register.
 Cox's land speculations by this point had depreciated in value.
 Most of his property had to be sold to free himself from debt.